outfox/fennecs/www/misc/Roadmap.md

 # The future of **fenn**ecs

-Here's a vague list of planned and speculative features coming in the future.
+Here's a list of planned and speculative features coming in the future.

 Feedback and questions are always appreciated, please submit them on GitHub:
 | What? | Where? |